Aquanty/rtd-hgs/docs/source/index.rst

    i=1,npanel** Time on [T], time off [T], and specified concentration [M L:math:`^{-3}`] of each species.

-Chosen nodes in the currently active domain (see Section :ref:`sec:modify_material` ) are assigned a time-variable third-type concentration value unless they were previously assigned a first-type concentration.
+| Chosen nodes in the currently active domain (see Section :ref:
+| ) are assigned a time-variable third-type concentration value unless
+  they were previously assigned a first-type concentration.

 If the variable **calcflux** is true, nodal fluxes are calculated by **HydroGeoSphere** from the flow solution and used to calculate the